pubestpubest/google-maps-demo/README.md

 ## Configure API key

-1. Create a `.env.local` file in the project root (do not commit this file) and add:
+1. Create a `.env` file in the project root (do not commit this file) and add:

 ```
 VITE_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY